MandoCoding/Cyberdrop-Bunkr-Python-Bulk-Uploader/README.md

 It works, more than I ever expected.
 There's still a lot to do:

+- Figure out how to do this for bunkr - Write Uploaded album urls to file for easy posting :EZ:
 - Error Handling - No folders to upload
 - Error Handling - file upload fail, retry?
 - Error Handling - file upload duplicate, what does it do?